Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 flash flood danger in the visitors' center, and waiting for a favourable

 forecast is essential.
-The Virgin River was in
+I've seen the Virgin River at a moderate

 those conditions, much less be stuck somewhere upstream in the